wanaflah/m6-competition/README.md

 ## Hypothesis

-1. Univariate,simple models are able to perform *reasonably well* for forecasting 1-day ahead price.
+- [ ] Univariate/simple models are able to perform *reasonably well* for forecasting 1-day ahead price.